 Citigroup’s interest rate sensitivity

-Citigroup’s (C) interest rate sensitivity is the lowest among its banking peers (XLF).
-A parallel increase by 100 basis points in interest rates would add $2 billion to Citigroup’s revenues.
-It compares to a $2.4 billion increase for Wells Fargo (WFC), a $5.3 billion increase for Bank of America (BAC), and a $2.8 billion increase for JPMorgan Chase (JPM).
-Higher interest rates would be negative for Citigroup.
-Higher credit costs would likely offset gains in net interest income.
+Citigroup’s interest rate sensitivity is the lowest among its banking (XLF) peers.
+A parallel 100-basis-point increase in interest rates would add $1,979 million to Citi’s revenues, which compares to a $2.4 billion increase for Wells Fargo, a $5.3 billion increase for Bank of America (BAC), and a $2.8 billion increase for JPMorgan.
+For Wells Fargo (WFC), the net interest margin would rise by 5–15 basis points if the yield curve shifted upward by 100 basis points.
+Higher interest rates would be negative for Citigroup, as higher credit costs would likely offset gains in net interest income.